shahid-py/doyouknowmequiz/Readme.md

-# Do You Know Me Quiz
-#
+# doyouknowmequiz

-A CLI App quiz about me
+a CLI app quiz about me
-#
-DEMO
 ![](images/screenshot.png)